stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 Scenarios that involve ballistic trajectories require an emitter that randomises a direction within a cone.

-First a new utility class is introduced wraps a `Random` instance:
+First a new utility class is introduced that wraps a `Random` instance:

 ```java
 public class Randomiser {